E-book Production and Conversion

 smooth, continuous, and best suited for e-reader display.

-Unlike a PDF or a print book, the two major e-book formats, MOBI and EPUB, are designed to allow this level of flexibility.
+Unlike a PDF or a print book, the two major e-book formats, KPF and EPUB, are designed to allow this level of flexibility.

 For your e-book to take full advantage of an